macarthur-lab/tx_annotation/README.md

 You can have additional columns in your variant file, which will be maintained, and only new columns of transcript-expression annotation will be added.
 Your isoform expression matrix must start with two columns : 1. transcript id and 2. gene_id.
 The remaining columns can be any samples or tissues.
 If you have biological replicates, they should be numbered with a '.' delimiter (e.g. MuscleSkeletal.1, MuscleSkeletal.2, MuscleSkeletal.3).

-Instructions to set up Hail are laid out in the [Hail docs](https://hail.is/docs/0.2/)
+Instructions to set up Hail [can be found in the Hail docs](https://hail.is/docs/0.2/)

 If you're unable to set up Hail in your local environment, we have also release the pext values for every possible SNV in the genome: gs://gnomad-public/papers/2019-tx-annotation/pre_computed/all.possible.snvs.tx_annotated.021819.tsv.bgz